Frequently used annuity terms:

 Guaranteed lifetime income

-The payments from an annuity that can for life.
-Unused principal can be paid to the contract beneficiaries.
+The payments from an annuity that are payable for life.
+Unused principal is paid to the contract beneficiaries in most types of annuities.

 Index participation rate